 PCO cleaners (Photocatalytic Oxidation)

 These air cleaners use UV lamps along with a catalyst and thanks to this it emits negative ions into the air that latch to toxins and cause the electrostatic precipitation on the floor of the dangerous pollutants.
 This filter doesn’t absorb or destroy particles and it is ineffective with gaseous pollutants.

-And last but not least, ozone generators use UV lamps to produce ozone that reacts with biological pollutants transforming them into harmless pollutants.
+And last but not least, ozone generators use UV lamps.
+They produce ozone that reacts with biological pollutants transforming them into harmless pollutants.
 Of course, they are highly harmful to the environment and for people.

 The technological core pumps the air through the roots were harmful substances are converted in nourishment for the plant.
 It eliminates up to 93% of VOCs.

-Clairy is smart as it connects to your home Wi-Fi and you can manage it from your Clairy app.
+Natede is smart as it connects to your home Wi-Fi and you can manage it from your app.
 Thanks to it you can monitor indoor air quality, temperature, and humidity in real time.